RubensZimbres/Repo-2017/README.md

 <b> NLP Sentiment Positive </b> is a model that identifies website content as positive, neutral or negative using BeautifulSoup and NLTK libraries, plotting the results.

+<b> NLP Twitter Analysis ID # </b> is a model that extracts posts from Twitter based in ID of user or Hashtag.

+<b> NLP Twitter Scrap </b> is a model that scraps Twitter data and shows the cleaned text as output.

+<b> NLP Twitter Streaming </b> is a model of analysis of real-time data from Twitter (under development).

+<b> NLP Twitter Streaming Mood </b> is a model where the evolution of mood Twitter posts is measured during a period of time.

+<b> NLP Wikipedia Summarization </b> is a Python code that summarizes any given page in a few sentences.

+<b> NLP Word Frequency </b> is a model that calculates the frequency of nouns, verbs, words in Facebook posts.

+<b> Probabilistic Neural Network </b>	is a Probabilistic Neural Network for Time Series Prediction.

-<b> ROC Curve Multiclass </b> is a .py file where Naive Bayes was used to solve the IRIS Dataset task and ROC curve of different classes are plotted
+<b> ROC Curve Multiclass </b> is a .py file where Naive Bayes was used to solve the IRIS Dataset task and ROC curve of different classes are plotted.

 <b> Stacked Machine Learning </b> is a .py notebook where t-SNE, Principal Components Analysis and Factor Analysis were applied to reduce dimensionality of data.
 Classification performances were measured after applying K-Means.